misiektoja/spotify_monitor/docs/usage.md

 Scrobble health uses `SPOTIFY_ERROR_INTERVAL` after a failed comparison, with a default of three minutes.
 An operational email or webhook is sent after three consecutive failures.
 See [Last.fm Scrobble Health](configuration.md#lastfm-scrobble-health) for alert and retry behavior.

-The inactivity timer starts at the last reported track.
+With the live backend, each check that reports playback keeps the session active, including during long tracks.
+After playback stops, the inactivity timer uses the most recent playing observation or reported activity timestamp.
+With the legacy backend, it starts at the last reported completed track.
 Set the number of seconds through `SPOTIFY_INACTIVITY_CHECK` or `-o`:

 ```sh
 spotify_monitor <spotify_target> -o 900